 $5+ Million Medical Malpractice

-Super Lawyers, an independent magazine adhering to a selection process that is objective and independent of any advertising or payments to nominate its candidate, has named John J. Sellinger a Super Lawyer in its Maryland and Washington DC 2008,2009, and 2010 editions.
-Lawyers were asked to nominate the best lawyers they’ve personally observed, were not allowed to nominate an internal lawyer without nominating an external lawyer, and lawyers were not allowed to vote for themselves.
+Super Lawyers, an independent magazine adhering to a selection process that is objective and independent of any advertising or payments to nominate its candidate, has named John J. Sellinger a Super Lawyer in its Maryland and Washington DC 2008, 2009, 2010, 2011, 2012 and 2013 editions (6 years in a row!).
+Lawyers were asked to nominate the best lawyers they’ve personally observed and were not allowed to nominate an internal lawyer without nominating an external lawyer.
+Lawyers were also not allowed to vote for themselves.
 This evaluation led to a final selection of our medical malpractice attorney, John J. Sellinger.
 Congratulations on a job well done!

 - What is medical malpractice?